t-silverthorne/PowerCHORD/README.md

 ## Overview
-PowerCHORD is an open source package for benchmarking and designing biological rhythm detection studies.
+PowerCHORD is an open source package for maximizing the statistical power of biological rhythm detection studies.
 The main features of the package are summarized below.

 * **Exact power analysis |**
 R functions for evaluating the exact power of a cosinor-based hypothesis test.
 A Monte-Carlo based method is also included for comparison.